 b.
 Longitudinal Clinical Experiences: Sometimes students have concerns about their clinic assignment.
 If it seems the student has legitimate concerns, they should be advised to inquire about changing preceptors.

 c.
 Career Advice: Students may or may not have an idea of the discipline of medicine they wish to pursue and may ask about potential choices.
-Suggestions to help the students would be to set up a meeting with Dr. Jeff Hill or Dr. Wendy Grant.
+Suggestions to help the students would be to set up a meeting with Dr. Wendy Grant or Dr. Alan Erickson.
 They could also contact someone in the area of interest to ask about shadowing experiences.2.
 Semester End Advising Session: The last ICE small group session is devoted to individual meetings with students.
 This is a chance to discuss progress during the semester.

 Students in apparent academic difficulty will meet with their assigned advisor as needed as indicated above.
 Students who receive a final grade of Marginal Pass or Fail may receive a “Notice of Concern” from the Student Evaluation Committee.
 Those who have failed to meet with their advisor, the Associate Dean for Admissions and Student Affairs, or the Assistant Dean for Student Affairs, or utilize support services (e.g. Academic Success Program), should understand that not availing themselves of support services will be considered in future decisions regarding academic probation and their continued enrollment in the College of Medicine.